Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

     {
         // Create a message that can be sent via the client pipeline.
         PipelineMessage message = _pipeline.CreateMessage();

-        // Set a classifier that will determine whether the response is an
-        // error response based on the response status code. message.ResponseClassifier
-            = PipelineMessageClassifier.Create(stackalloc ushort[] { 200 });

         // Modify the request as needed to invoke the service operation.
         PipelineRequest request = message.Request;